-- Really high salary.
+Really high salary.

-- The latest gadgets – the new iPhone for instance.
+The latest gadgets – the new iPhone for instance.

-- Being famous on Instagram.
+Being famous on Instagram.

-- Admired by everyone.
+Admired by everyone.

-I think these are the essential things that will make you look like a rock star in the eyes of others according to the latest research.4 Think about the above things for a moment.
+I think these are the essential things that will make you look like a rock star in the eyes of others according to the latest research.3 Think about the above things for a moment.
 Do you really think that these things will make you really happy and satisfied?
 Where is the love?
 Where is the friendship in all of those things?

 At the end of the day, people want to go home and have a decent conversation with their loved one.
 To shut their eyes and feel satisfaction knowing that they did something good for someone else.
 Money fame and fortune are not enough.
 If you look at the people who really make a difference, you will see that they’re not simply trying to make another million, they’re are doing work that is helping others.

 If we put aside the desire for more money and more things we don’t really need, we’re left with only one important thing to pursue: helping others.
 There is nothing more sacred than that.
 All religions are based on this philosophy.
 You will be trully satisfied with yourself only when you do work that is focused towards making the world a better place.